Group Exhibition "Peaceful Use of Time and Machines"

 Shinya Yoshida

 Yoshida Shinya / Born in Aomori Prefecture in 1994.
 Graduated from Akita Prefectural University of Art, Visual Arts Department.
-Completed the Graduate School of Tokyo University of the Arts, Media and Film Department.
+Completed the Graduate School of Tokyo University of the Arts, Film and New Media Department.
 Awards include the Tokyo University of the Arts Museum Purchase Award (Toward Springtime, 2021).
 Currently based in Hiroshima Prefecture.

 Tatsunori Yamaguchi